List of Star Wars species (K–O): Kiffar

 The Kiffar are a near-human species from the Azurbani system, including Kiffu and Kiffex.
 The Jedi Master Quinlan Vos was a Kiffar.
 Their characteristics include dark, tanned skin and long thick dark hair, usually worn in dreadlocks, and some have ceremonial tattoos.
 One in a hundred Kiffar inherits a psychometric talent to read the history of objects that they touch.
-The Kiffar are clannish and their strongest members compose an order known as the Guardians, which are rather powerful.
+The Kiffar are clannish and their strongest members comprise an order known as the Guardians, which are rather powerful.

 Kitonak

 Kitonaks (also known as Kirdans) are white, pudgy aliens from Kirdo III.
 They show a tough skin which folds to seal vulnerable openings, a trait evolved to protect them from the harsh environment of Kirdo's deserts.
 They also have some double organs, including two pairs of lungs.

-Kitonaks are very dexterous, but also very patient.
-They never rush.
-This is because they feed on animals called choobas and they must stand motionless for a long time until a chooba gets near them.
-Even when talking with humans or other aliens, Kitonaks are painfully slow to answer any question, and equally slow to walk as they do not move their legs, but expand and contract the muscles of their feet.
-Kitonak have two toes and three fingers.
-They eat once a month.
-They also have a phobia of quicksands and caves.

-Droopy "Snit" McCool of the Max Rebo Band, Anarc, Kruc, and Terno are the only known Kitonaks.
+Droopy McCool of the Max Rebo Band, Anarc, Kruc, and Terno are the only known Kitonaks.

 Klatooinian

 Klatooinians come from the planet Klatooine.
 When the Hutts were waging a war against Xim the Despot, they looked for help on some planets.
 As a result, the Hutts asked the Klatooinians to become part of their army.
 Since the Klatooinians thought it was some kind of sacred war, their leader Barada M'Beg signed a treaty so that the Klatooinians would be slaves of the Hutts forever.
 After defeating Xim, Klatooinians remained slaves of the Hutts.
 Most of their children are named Barada to honour Barada M'Beg.

 One of the thugs on Jabba the Hutt's skiff was a Klatooinian named Barada.
 See also Nikto and Klaatu barada nikto, a famous quote from The Day the Earth Stood Still.
 One Klatooinian Jedi is Tarados Gon.
 He can be seen in Attack of the Clones during the Battle of Geonosis.

 In The Mandalorian episode 4, "The Sanctuary".
-Some Klatooinian bandits raid a small villager on the planet Sorgan.
+Some Klatooinian bandits raid a small village on the planet Sorgan.
 They somehow acquire an imperial AT-ST walker.
 Fortunately the Mandalorian and Cara Dune were able to take them out and save the village.

 Kobok

 Kobok were an insectoid species that live on planet Koboth.
 They have two orange compound eyes and three-fingers.
-One famous face was Gaff, a Roon representative in the New Republic.
+One famous face was Gaff, a representative in the New Republic.